Packing properties of cubic squarefree monomial ideals

 where $P$ is a path on the set $\{x_3,x_4,\dots,x_{3k-1}\}$.

-We associate the hypergraph $\mathcal{H}$ to $(J:x_1)$.
-Note that if $k=1,2,3$ it is straightforward to see that $\mathcal{H}$ is balanced and then from Theorem~\ref{Herzog} we have $\mathcal{H}$ is Mengerian and by using Theorem~\ref{Tai} we can conclude the claim.
+Since $(J:x_1)$ is a squarefree monomial ideal we can consider a hypergraph $\mathcal{H}$ such that the edge ideal of $\mathcal{H}$ is $(J:x_1)$.
+Note that if $k=1,2,3$ it is straightforward to see that $\mathcal{H}$ is balanced (for details about balanced hypergraphs see \cite{Berge1989}) and then from Theorem 2.5 in \cite{Herzog2008} we have $\mathcal{H}$ is Mengerian and by using Theorem~\ref{Tai} we can conclude that the claim is true.